 Mission History in Pakistan

-2002: First communication received from our contact in Pakistan requesting Christian literature.
-Christian literature is sent to our contact.
-Translation of Christian literature into the Urdu language is begun.
+2002: WELS receives the first communication from our contact in Pakistan requesting Christian literature.
+Christian literature is sent, and translation of Christian literature into the Urdu language begins.

 2003: Four volumes of the Bible Teachings Series and The Promise are printed in the Urdu language for use in Pakistan.